WisconsinAIVision/ViP-LLaVA/README.md

 ## Evaluation

 ViP-LLaVA is both evaluate on the 4 academic region-level benchmark and the newly proposed **ViP-Bench**.
-Evaluation code will come soon.